 Jupiter continues to do well in her foster home.
 She is a star in the neighborhood on her walks.
 Everyone wants to say hello and Jupiter is doing great with greeting people.
 She walks well with her harness.
 Jupiter is playful and enjoys getting all her toys out.
 She loves challenges and has been working on her puzzle toys.
 Jupiter is crate trained and has been working on gaining some freedom for short amounts of time.
 Jupiter loves to be with people, so she can be a little restless when left alone too long out of the crate.
 She is a happy, silly girl who has a lot of energy and lots of love to give.
 Jupiter enjoys snuggling and wants to be right by your side.
-She will be scheduled soon for balloon valvuloplasty surgery, which is a procedure performed in dogs with valvular pulmonic stenosis.
+We will be discussing possible balloon valvuloplasty surgery in the future with her cardiologist, which is a procedure performed in dogs with valvular pulmonic stenosis.
 The balloon that is placed across the pulmonic valve is inflated to open the valve.
-We will update Jupiter’s page once this is scheduled.

 Jupiter is a silly, young, energetic boxer.
 This girl is not letting her heart condition get her down and she lives life to the fullest.
 Jupiter loves people and enjoys cuddling with her foster mom.
 She also loves playing silly games.
 Because of her heart, Jupiter’s play time needs to be supervised and kept to short periods.
 She loves her walks and seeing everyone in the neighborhood.
 Jupiter is crate trained and housebroken.
 She is working on proper greetings with people, but sometimes her excitement gets in the way.
 Jupiter had a great follow up visit at the cardiologist and will need to go back in a year for her next recheck.
 We are discussing with the cardiologist if Jupiter is a good candidate for balloon valvuloplasty.
 She will continue on the Atenolol medication.
 Jupiter would do best in a home without other dogs or young children.